 - Don’t stack up difficult classes in a single semester.
 Email the professor for a syllabus if you’re not sure what a course will involve.
 Ask friends who have taken the class, or ask your advisor what other students have said.

 - Don’t change your mind too many times.
 Changing your major multiple times will cost you time and money.
-You can explore careers with Learn More Indiana's resources to make sure you are headed where you want.

 - Don’t forget about internships and study abroad.
 Internships will help you explore your career path and strengthen your résumé when you are searching for jobs.
 If you plan on studying abroad, your selection of classes will be more limited and you may not be able to take courses that count towards your major or minors.